 Affiliated corporations that file a consolidated Federal income tax return must file separate income tax returns with Georgia unless they have prior approval or have been requested to file a consolidated return by the Commissioner of Revenue.
 If filing a consolidated Georgia income tax return, a separate net worth tax return must be filed by each subsidiary.
-Visit our website at www.dor.ga.gov for instructions concerning proper return preparation and mailing.
+Visit our website at http://dor.georgia.gov for instructions concerning proper return preparation and mailing.

 If a federal audit results in a change in taxable income, the taxpayer shall file a return reflecting the changed or corrected net income within 180 days of final determination.
 Mail the return to: Georgia Taxpayer Services Division, P. O. Box 49432, Atlanta, GA 30359-1432.
+Futher, if the changes result in a refund, the refund must be claimed within one year of the date the changes are submitted.